-This implies that we also hire developers to create tests for hiring developers.
+This implies that we also hire developers to create technical interviews for hiring developers.
 It is like two-star pointers or programming squared.

-We usually ask to answer a simple programming problem-solving question that involves pointers/references, like manipulations on single-link lists.
-As much as we rarely deal with direct lists manipulation nowadays, we believe it shows whether candidate can deal with real-life scenarios where multiple levels of indirection occur e.g. in data models.
-(And as David Wheeler used to say All problems in computer science can be solved by another level of indirection, except of course for the problem of too many indirections.)
+In the interview process, we usually ask candidates to answer a simple programming problem-solving question that involves pointers/references, like manipulations on single-link lists.
+As much as we rarely deal with direct lists manipulation nowadays, we believe it shows whether a candidate can deal with real-life scenarios where multiple levels of indirection occur e.g. in data models.
+(And as David Wheeler used to say, “All problems in computer science can be solved by another level of indirection, except of course for the problem of too many indirections.”)

 The classic moderate question here is to take a simple recursive function and ask the candidate to rewrite it into an iterative one.